-This is the right size to fit into a small saucepan: Just fill the saucepan a 1/3 way full with water, bring to a slow boil, and hook the double boiler pot with ingredients over the top of the saucepan.
+This is the right size to fit into a small saucepan.
+Just fill the saucepan a third of the way full with water, bring to a slow boil, and hook the double boiler pot with ingredients over the top of the saucepan.
 This is a low-tech option for quick and easy chocolate melting.
 Plus, you can use it to melt butter or cheese or use it to steam vegetables.
 It's also available in 2.5-cup and 1-quart sizes.

 Material: Stainless steel | Size: 2 cups, with other options | Heat Source: Electric | Dimensions: 10.2 x 5.6 x 2.1 inches

 Wide temperature range

 This fondue pot is perfect for everyday fondue parties with a few friends or family.
 It holds up to 3 pounds of chocolate and is large enough for six people to gather around.
 Made of brushed stainless steel, it has a fairly chic look.
 The two handles are covered to avoid heat transfer, and the set includes six fondue forks that fit into notches on the pot for safety.